danielpereiradotcom/danielpereiradotcom.github.io/cv.md

                     <h4>2016 ~ present</h4>
 				</header>
 				<p>As part of the Model Risk Management squad, we develop a solution that controls and analyse the risk of a portfolio of models and regulatory documents.<br/>
-                I use my super power to gather requirements from stakeholders and transform it to be developed by in-house team.</p>
+                I use my superpower to gather requirements from stakeholders and transform it to be developed by an in-house team.</p>
 			</div>
 		</div>
 	</section>